srinivma1/spring-boot-openshift-s2i/README.md

  oc create configmap <config file name> --from-file=src/main/resources/application.properties

-This should match with config file in the templates.
+This should match with config file name in the templates.